Bradford Lee Eden

-Bradford Lee Eden is a librarian and musicologist, best known as a Tolkien scholar.
+Bradford Lee Eden (born 1960) is an American librarian and musicologist, best known as a Tolkien scholar.

 Biography

 Bradford Lee Eden was born in 1960.
 He has a degree in religion from the University of North Texas and a Ph.D. in Medieval Musicology from Indiana State University.
 He was Dean of Library Services at Valparaiso University, Indiana.
 He has written several books on librarianship.

 Eden is a Tolkien scholar.
 He edits the open access Journal of Tolkien Research.
 He has edited two collections of scholarly essays on Tolkien themes, written several research papers, and contributed six articles to the 2006 J. R. R. Tolkien Encyclopedia, including on Elves and Music in Middle-earth.

 He was nominated for a 2011 Mythopoeic scholarship award for Inkling Studies.

 Reception

 Middle-earth Minstrel

 Emily A. Moniz, writing in Mythlore, calls Eden's edited collection of essays Middle-earth Minstrel "strong right out of the gate", with interesting and useful contributions, some of them "truly excellent", on such Tolkien research topics as linguistics, pedagogy, music, and alliterative poetry.
 She found David Bratman's essay on music in Middle-earth a "marvelous survey" of a vast subject, spoilt by repeated complaints about Howard Shore's music for The Lord of the Rings film series: she wished that "the editorial pen ... had been slightly more ruthless."